pyenv/pyenv-virtualenv/README.md

 $ pyenv virtualenv 2.7.7 my-virtual-env-2.7.7
 ```

-will create a virtualenv based on Python 2.7.7
+will create a virtualenv based on Python 2.7.7 under `~/.pyenv/versions` in a
-under `~/.pyenv/versions` in a folder called `my-virtual-env-2.7.7`.
+folder called `my-virtual-env-2.7.7`.

 ### Create virtualenv from current version

-If there is only one argument is given to `pyenv virtualenv`,
+If there is only one argument given to `pyenv virtualenv`, the virtualenv will
-virtualenv will be created with given name based on current
+be created with the given name based on the current pyenv Python version.
-version.

 ```
 $ pyenv version
-3.4.1 (set by /home/yyuu/.pyenv/version)
+3.4.2 (set by /home/yyuu/.pyenv/version)
 $ pyenv virtualenv venv34
 ```

 ### List existing virtualenvs

-`pyenv virtualenvs` shows you the list of existing virtualenvs.
+`pyenv virtualenvs` shows you the list of existing virtualenvs:

 ```
 $ pyenv shell venv27